samkithkjain/cas_703/readme.md

 ## Concrete Syntax & Editor

 ### Semiotic Clarity
 In our Carnival meta model design, achieving semiotic clarity was important to ensure that the graphical representations effectively conveyed the underlying model constructs.
 We first established a one-to-one mapping between model elements and their graphical symbols, ensuring each entity, such as sponsors, events, and helpers, was distinctly and clearly represented.
-(Refer to Figure 2: Semiotic Clarity for an illustration of this mapping.)
+(Refer to **Figure 2**: Semiotic Clarity for an illustration of this mapping.)

 <figure>
   <img src="./workspace/images/Semiotic_Clarity.png" alt="Carnival Image" style="max-width: 65%; height: auto; display: block; margin: 0 auto; border: 1px solid black;">